Code of Conduct

 • Keep the building and grounds clean and tidy.

-• Helping students take responsibility
+• Encouraging students to take responsibility for their actions

-• Teaching students conflict resolution
+• Teaching conflict resolution and emotional regulation skills

 View division Code of Student Conduct and Student Acceptable Use of Technology form